researchspace/researchspace-docker-desktop/README.md

 Set `COMPOSE_PROJECT_NAME` in the *.env* file.

-# Where are my Data, Images and other Files Stored?
+# Where are my Data, Images and other Files Stored

 # Troubleshooting
 ### Fix permissions on Ubuntu